 What does this contract really mean?

 The nitty-gritty of these laws depend on whether you're buying goods or services.
-It's also worth noting they're also only for consumers, so they don't apply if you're buying something in the course of a business (eg, from wholesalers like Costco).
-They also only apply if the retailer is based in the UK or Europe, buy from elsewhere and you're subject to the laws from that country.
+It's also worth noting they're also only for consumers, so they don't apply if you're buying something in the course of a business (eg, from wholesalers such as Costco).
+They also only apply if the retailer is based in the UK or elsewhere in the EU, buy from elsewhere and you're subject to the laws from that country.

 Goods: Anything you can hold